rangle/ngCourse2/handout/project-setup/loaders.md

 ### include
 The file path must match this condition to be handled.
 This is commonly used to include file folders.  eg. `path.resolve(__dirname, 'app/src')`.

-There are a few things that should jump out, one being the preLoaders array.
-The preLoaders array works just like the loaders array only that it is a separate task chain that is executed before the loaders task chain.

 Another thing is the references to css, svg, eot, ... files.
 We're asking webpack to process non-JavaScript files, but only JavaScript files have been specified as entry points.
 We connect these two by importing these other file types in your JavaScript.
 At the top of your file you'll have something like this: